mgcruz024/airflow-mlb/README.md

 In this project, I attempt to answer the new-age question, "How are these stats getting fed to me in real-time?" by creating and automating a 5-stage data pipeline that provides users with a continuous feed of player analysis throughout the season.

-## Note

-As of the creation of this project, there is no Windows compatibility for Airflow.
-Please refer to [this document](https://github.com/mgcruz024/airflow-mlb/blob/037a0c74b98583c6b80b7f50c14d8eb71132f81f/Running%20Airflow%20on%20WSL.txt) for setting up Apache Airflow Windows Subset via Linux (WSL) prior to running the scripts.

 ## Apache Airflow

 -  Automated a 5-stage data pipeline to track player metrics using MLB Data API and Apache Airflow.